 Marking Technique: Chalk and Soap Slivers

 Tailor’s chalk, school chalk sticks or little pieces of dried soap slivers can be used to mark fabric.
 Tailor’s chalk is sold in square/rectangle blocks or circular/triangle shapes and is usually in some form of plastic storage case.
 School chalk is sold in packs and is fairly easy to find.
 I bet we all have some of those soap slivers laying around in the shower.
 All three are used basically the same, drawn directly on the fabric.
 Tailor’s chalk can be sharpened, my example below shows the sharpener (gold metal piece) on top of the storage container.
 School chalk can be easily sharpened also.
-Soap can be carved into shape.
+Also, soap can be carved into shape.

 Pros: Washes away easily.
 Fairly accurate.
 Soap slivers are virtually free.
 Tailor’s chalk and school chalk are inexpensive.
 Glides smoothly on the fabric.